 - Provide care for all patient populations including patients from various cultural backgrounds, special needs and in varying stages of the lifespan emphasizing prevention of oral diseases and promoting the maintenance of existing systemic and oral health of individuals, families and groups in the community.

-- Apply the basic principles and philosophies of practice management, models of oral health care delivery, and provide leadership to the dental health care team.
+- Apply the basic principles and philosophies of practice management, evaluate models of oral health care delivery, assess emerging resources and trends in healthcare, and provide leadership to the dental health care team.

 - Complete a self-assessment of skills, performance, and knowledge for the construction of a personal development plan to improve professional competencies.